 In the U.S., investor-owned utilities (IOUs) provide energy to over 70% of the population.
 But as Greentech Media reminds us, they are under extreme pressure to “turn enough profit to retain their investors in a difficult, constrained, low-margin business.”
 As the utilities industry prepares for energy transformation, IOUs must address some old and familiar challenges, as well as some new factors that are affecting their sector.

-- Changing customer expectations and behaviors: Decarbonization, digitalization, and decentralization are changing a century-old relationship between customers and energy providers.
+- Changing customer expectations and behaviours: Decarbonization, digitalisation, and decentralisation are changing a century-old relationship between customers and energy providers.
 Demand response and smart meter technologies let utilities customers reduce their power consumption at peak times in return for lower, off-peak electricity.
 Improvements in energy storage capacity for electric vehicles (EV) and solar panel batteries also mean that customers can generate and distribute their own power – hence the rise of the “prosumer” (producer/consumer).

 - Less control over power sources and greater complexity within the grid: In one of the world’s most regulated industries, Texas stands out for having an unregulated power grid.
 As a result, many renewable energy players are flocking to the state, intent on disrupting the industry with clean energy startups.
 In fact, as Bloomberg Green informs us, Tesla has quietly been building a 100 megawatt storage battery near Houston and, in August 2021, filed with the Public Utility Commission of Texas to sell electricity on the retail market.
 With the growing availability and capacity of AI-powered digital technologies – and rapid advancement of battery technologies – it has become increasingly feasible for small-scale players to connect with millions of prosumers to create highly viable power storage and distribution stations.
 Further, the rise of prosumers alone can lead to hundreds of thousands of power generation and storage points being added to the grid, making it exponentially more complex for utilities companies to manage and operate.